mateimicu/mateimicu/content/install-openstack-labs.md

 Following the provided documentation on a

 ##### Install dependency
-In order to use this project we need to have a few dependencies satisfied:
+To use this project we need to have a few dependencies satisfied:

 **VirtualBox**